Jerome Opoku: Club career

 He captained the Fulham U23s at the end of the 2018–19 season.

 On 2 September 2019, Opoku was sent on loan to League One side Accrington Stanley in order to gain first team experience.
 He made his Accrington debut against Bristol Rovers on 7 September 2019 in an eventual 3–3 draw.
 After a 3–1 defeat to Sunderland, in an interview he claimed he would play anywhere the coach put him.

 On 25 September 2020, Opoku joined League One side Plymouth Argyle on loan until January.

 On 30 July 2021, Opoku was loaned out again, this time to Danish Superliga club Vejle Boldklub, for the entire 2021–22 season.

 On 24 June 2022, Opoku joined Portuguese Primeira Liga side Arouca on a free transfer, signing a three-year contract.

 On 14 September 2023, Opoku signed a one-year contract extension with Arouca, until 2026, and was immediately sent on a season-long loan to Süper Lig side İstanbul Başakşehir.

 International career

 Born in England, Opoku is of Ghanaian descent.
 On 18 October 2023, he debuted for the Ghana national team in a friendly loss to the United States national team.

+On June 2, 2026, Opoku was integrated by Ghana's coach Carlos Queiroz into his list of 26 players in order to compete in the 2026 FIFA World Cup.